 Scholarships and Financial Assistance

 The Office of Student Financial Aid (OSFA) administers all types of federal, state and institutional financial assistance programs and, in cooperation with other university offices, participates in the awarding of scholarships to deserving students.
 For information, visit: http://financialaid.umd.edu.

 Awards and Recognition

 - The Mark S. Harper Award for Excellence in Psychology is given annually at the spring commencement to the graduating senior who best exemplifies the spirit of Mark, a UM Psychology graduate.
 The top 10 percent of the graduating class are eligible to be nominated by a faculty member for the award.

-- The Department’s Award for Excellence in Student Leadership goes to a student nominated by his or her peers for an outstanding commitment to advancing the opportunities and achievements of fellow psychology majors, students and community members.
+- The department’s Award for Excellence in Student Leadership goes to a student nominated by their peers for an outstanding commitment to advancing the opportunities and achievements of fellow psychology majors, students and community members.

 - The Harper Travel Award provides travel support for students presenting their research at professional conferences.
 Please contact the undergraduate office for more information and an application form.

 - The Award for Outstanding Accomplishments in Psychology recognizes up to 10 students graduating seniors who have made impactful contributions on the undergraduate program, the field, or their communities.